hamzafar/face_recoginition/README.md

 2. Transfer learning
   - The Final layers of *InceptionV3* is freezed and faces data is learned on that.
 The data is scraped from Facebook manually

+The whole compiled code can be observed at: https://github.com/hamzafar/face_recoginition/blob/master/blog-draft-ver1.ipynb

 ### Foot Notes:
 For installation opencv on python 3.5 follow this tutorial: https://www.solarianprogrammer.com/2016/09/17/install-opencv-3-with-python-3-on-windows/